HilarioGreen/Aquatic01/README.md

 - 👋 Hi, I’m @Aquatic01
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning python and mathlab
+- 🌱 I’m currently learning Python and Mathlab
 - 📒 I’m looking practice and get challenges
 - 📫 How to reach me aquaticpy@gmail.com